AI-4-SE/paper-reading-group/README.md

 * Practice of leading group discussions
 * The discussion is limited to one hour.
 The discussion is lead by a moderator, who may also set a focus for the discussion.
 The moderator will kick off the meeting by giving a short summary of the paper and raising a few points for discussion.
 The moderator should try to incorporate all participants into the discussion.
 The * moderator role rotates through all participants.
 The moderator is encouraged to help with the selection of a paper that week.

-Time and location: Thursdays 9:00 a.m. over BigBlueButton (link is shared in the weekly announcement)
+Time and location: Thursdays 9:00 a.m. over BigBlueButton (link is shared in the announcement)

 Organizer: Stefan Mühlbauer (muehlbauer (at) informatik.uni-leipzig.de)